 Some suppliers are offering refunds, and others a credit note.
 The Government agrees to provide a State-Guarantee for Refund Credit Notes Issued by Irish Licensed Travel Agents and Tour Operators.
-NB*** Airlines such as Ryanair, Qatar, British Airways, Virgin Atlantic, United, Air France, KLM or Delta are offering a voucher or credit for future travel.
+NB*** Airlines such as Ryanair, Qatar, Virgin Atlantic, United, Air France, KLM or Delta are offering a voucher or credit for future travel.

 Some suppliers are applying normal cancellation fees unless the DFA advises against all non-essential travel to the destination on the dates you are due to depart.